Documentation Index

 - View a rule’s definition, scope, and metadata

-- Update a rule’s name, description, or natural language definition
+- Update a rule’s name, description, natural language definition, or scope (pass

 Custom Rules Only Mode